Why I am a Quaker ~ Pam ydw i'n Grynwr

 I like the contemplative silence of group meetings and the supportiveness of it's members.
 There is no pressure to turn up, and people attend if and when it suits them.
 Quaker tolerance extends to cover a Universalist sub group for people who have modern spiritual ideas, and even an atheist sub group, though the basis of many or most members beliefs are traditionally Christian.

-Alan Dearing Fishguard & Goodwick
+Alan Dearing Preseli

 At age 16 I started a spiritual journey and attended a few places of worship including a Quaker meeting.
 I was uncertain of my direction but had well-formed set of values that didn't seem to fit membership of churches.
 Though I had a deep respect for the teaching of Jesus it was accompanied by a healthy scepticism of the teaching of Paul and so found churches inconsistent, muddled and staid.
 I never could get past the shift from 'you should' to 'everyone else should' approach to leadership, guidance and teaching so a state religion, state church which then 'enforced' Christianity seemed incongruous with the urge of the man Jesus, that an individual consider their own path and relationship rather than judging the paths of others.